mgechev/blog.mgechev.com/content/post/2018-03-11-machine-learning-bundling-webpack-javascript-markov-chain.md

 **Disclaimer**: the packages that we're going to cover are in a very early stage of their development.
 It's very likely that they are incompatible with your projects.
 Keep in mind that their APIs are not finalized.
 Over time their implementation will mature and get more robust.

-The examples with the article use two identical, simple Angular and React applications.
+The examples with the article use two identical Angular and React applications.
 The routing trees of these apps are the same as the routing tree of a production application that I've worked on in the past.
 The Google Analytics data used for the data-driven build is based on the original application.

 The Angular application which uses the `mlx` package can be found [here](https://github.com/mgechev/ng-dd-bundled)<sup>[8]</sup> and the React one [here](https://github.com/mgechev/react-dd-bundled)<sup>[9]</sup>.
 Both projects are ejected from the official CLI tools of the corresponding framework.